yamanshrestha/LocalRiskAnalyzer/README.md

 # 🛡️ LocalRiskAnalyzer

-**LocalRiskAnalyzer** is a command-line tool written in Python that scans your Windows system for running services and processes, extracts version information, and helps identify potential vulnerabilities.
+**LocalRiskAnalyzer** is a command-line tool for Windows that scans all local services and running processes, retrieves their executable paths and versions, and checks them for known vulnerabilities using the NVD CVE API.
+It provides both TXT and JSON logs and includes risk scoring based on CVSS.

 ---

-## 🚀 Features
+## 📦 Features

-- 🧠 Detect all installed Windows services (running, stopped, paused)
+- 🔍 Scan all Windows services (running, stopped, suspended)
-- 🔍 List all running processes with paths and version info
+- ⚙️ Scan all active processes
+- 🔐 Check for CVEs using:
+  - Keyword search (fallback)
+  - ✅ CPE-based matching (version-aware)
+- ⚠️ Assign risk level based on CVSS score
+- 📝 Export logs to JSON and readable TXT files
-- 📦 Export results as `.json` and `.txt` into timestamped folders
+- 📂 Logs organized by timestamped folders
-- 📂 Organized logs for each run
-- ✅ Ready for future CVE-matching and risk scoring
+- 🧪 CLI flags for fast testing

 ---